-A digital design engineer, from Australia, currently living and working in
+I'm a digital design engineer currently living and working in

 IRC channel logs.

-I work on the OpenRISC project where I develop CPU implementations and low-level software.
+I worked on the OpenRISC project where I developed CPU implementations and low-level software.

 I host most of my current work at http://github.com/juliusbaxter (although, that's all pretty out of date, see the OpenRISC organisation on github for the most up to date stuff).